BBVA/archer/README.md

 ### Common

-This is the common library to interact with the event bus.
-Provide producer and consumers of events, the infraestructure conectivity/usage and the utilities to serialize/deserialize the data.
+This is the common library to interact directly with the event bus.

+Provide classes for produce and consume of events, too  simplify the infrastructure connectivity/usage and the utilities to serialize/deserialize the data from/to the bus.

 [You see more about common](archer-common-lib/README.md)

 ### Data processorss

+Processing data is simplify by this library with the implementation of dataflow and sql processors, provide multiple builders to create processors.

-It provide a specific simply language to launch interactive queries in real-time to event store and facilitates the use of processing APIs.
+Provide a interactive queries system and Readable stores to launch queries to the data.

 [You see more about data processors](archer-data-processors-lib/README.md)

 ### Domain driven design

-Simplify the develop of services with the pattern Domain-Driven-Design doing the applications more legibles and maintenables.
+ddd is an accommodation to simplify development of services with the Domain-Driven-Design paradigm  doing the applications more legibles and maintenables.

 [You see more about ddd](archer-ddd-lib/README.md)

 ### Gateway

-In teh Event Sourcing patter, the interaction with the external interfaces is carried out by gateways.
-This library facilitate the developt of gateways.
+In the Event Sourcing pattern, the interaction with the external interfaces is carried out by gateways.
+This library facilitate the develop of gateways.

 [You see more about gateway](archer-gateway-lib/README.md)

 ### Logger